Lots of exciting events pack the Boston Events Calendar for August 2016 as summer fun continues in the city.

 What's better than sightseeing in Boston?

-Heading out to the Stellwagen Bank National Marine Sanctuary on a special 3-hour cruise to get close-up views of humpback whales, Atlantic dolphins, sea birds, and friendly porpoises from the three outdoor decks.
+Heading out to the Stellwagen Bank National Marine Sanctuary on a special 3-hour whale watching cruise to get close-up views of humpback whales, Atlantic dolphins, sea birds, and friendly porpoises from the three outdoor decks.
 It's a different world!

 After your cruise brings you back to Boston's Central Wharf, spend time at the New England Aquarium exploring fascinating exhibits and watching sharks, stingrays, penguins, and more.